SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 ## Performance Characteristics

-**Most chunks have no rivers.** With reasonable cell sizes and participation rates, roughly 2% of chunks contain river segments.
+**Most chunks have no rivers.** With reasonable region sizes and participation rates, roughly 2% of chunks contain river segments.
 The other 98% check CBN data, find no river, and skip terrain modification entirely.

 **River chunks do moderate work.** A river crossing a chunk might modify 500-3000 blocks depending on width and embankment needs.
 This is small compared to vanilla terrain generation's per-chunk work.

-**CBN queries are cached.** Cell data computes once and caches permanently.
+**CBN queries are cached.** Region data computes once and caches permanently.
 Queries during chunk generation are instant lookups.

 **Heightmap recalculation is bounded.** Recalculating heightmaps scans columns top-to-bottom—limited by chunk size (256 columns), not river complexity.